watem-sedem/watem-sedem/README.rst

 CN-WS
 #####

-CN-WS is a model that predics soil erosion and sediment transport in time and space.
+CN-WS is a model that simulates soil erosion and sediment transport in time and space.
-The model is combination of two existing models: Curve Number (run-off model) and WaTEM-SEDEM (water erosion and sediment transport model).
+The model is combination of two existing models: Curve Number (flow run-off model) and WaTEM-SEDEM (water erosion and sediment transport model).
-CN-WS is developed to assess sediment input to rivers, soil erosion on argricultaral fields and to evaluate soil erosion management measures.
+CN-WS is developed to assess sediment input to rivers, soil erosion on argricultural fields and to evaluate soil erosion management measures.

 Model versions
 ==============